Samnite Wars: Three Roman victories

 According to Livy, the two Roman consuls for 343 BC, Marcus Valerius Corvus and Aulus Cornelius Cossus Arvina, both marched against the Samnites.
-Valerius led his army into Campania, while Cornelius, into Samnium where he camped at Saticula.
+Valerius led his army into Campania, while Cornelius, into Samnia where he camped at Saticula.
 Livy then goes on to narrate how Rome won three different battles against the Samnites.
 After a day of hard fighting, Valerius won the first battle, fought at Mount Gaurus near Cumae, only after a last desperate charge in fading daylight.
 The second battle almost ended in disaster for the Romans when the Samnites attempted to trap the other consul, Cornelius Cossus, and his army in a mountain pass.
 Fortunately for them, one of Cornelius' military tribunes, Publius Decius Mus with a small detachment, seized a hilltop, distracting the Samnites and allowing the Roman army to escape the trap.
 Decius and his men slipped away to safety during the night; the morning after the unprepared Samnites were attacked and defeated.
 Still determined to seize victory, the Samnites collected their forces and laid siege to Suessula at the eastern edge of Campania.
 Leaving his baggage behind, Marcus Valerius took his army on forced marches to Suessula.
 Low on supplies, and underestimating the size of the Roman force, the Samnites scattered their army to forage for food.
 This gave Valerius the opportunity to win a third Roman victory when he first captured the Samnites' lightly defended camp and then scattered their foragers.
 These Roman successes against the Samnites convinced Falerii to convert her forty year's truce with Rome into a permanent peace treaty, and the Latins to abandon their planned war against Rome and instead campaign against the Paeligni.
 The friendly city-state of Carthage sent a congratulatory embassy to Rome with a twenty-five pound crown for the Temple of Jupiter Optimus Maximus.
 Both consuls then celebrated triumphs over the Samnites.
 The Fasti Triumphales records that Valerius and Cornelius celebrated their triumphs over the Samnites on 21 September and 22 September respectively.

 Modern historians have doubted the historical accuracy of Livy's description of these three battles.
 Livy's battle-scenes for this time period are mostly free reconstructions by him and his sources, and there are no reasons why these should be different.
 The number of Samnites killed and the amounts of spoils taken by the Romans have clearly been exaggerated.
 Historians have noted the many similarities between the story of Publius Decius Mus, and an event said to have taken place in Sicily in 258 when the Romans were fighting the First Punic War against Carthage.
 According to the ancient sources, a Roman army was in danger of being trapped in a defile when a military tribune led a detachment of 300 men to seize a hilltop in the middle of the enemy.
 The Roman army escaped, but of the 300 only the tribune survived.
 It is unlikely that this latter, in ancient times more famous, episode has not influenced the descriptions of the former.